Dream Align Rewire

 Who was Robert Collier?

-The Secret of the Ages, originally published in 1925 as a seven-volume series, was one of the most successful self-published prosperity books in American history before being released as a single volume.
+The Book of Life, self-published in 1925 as a seven-volume set, was revised and rebranded in 1926 as The Secret of the Ages.
+The copyright was registered in 1926 but was never renewed, placing the work in the US public domain.
+Within six months of publication, Collier had received over one million dollars in orders - remarkable for a self-published title of that era.
 Collier's background in advertising gave his writing a directness and clarity uncommon in the New Thought tradition - he was writing to persuade and instruct, not to inspire.
 Each volume built on the last, moving the reader from the philosophical premise (mind is the primary creative force) through to specific daily practices for impressing the subconscious with new wealth patterns.

 Collier's central teaching bridges Wallace Wattles' systematic creative thought method and Joseph Murphy's pre-sleep subconscious programming.
 Where Wattles focused on the quality of mind brought to action and Murphy on the hypnagogic window before sleep, Collier focused on the vividness and emotional charge of the mental image itself - the degree to which it feels real.
 His observation that 'supply always equals demand when properly understood' anticipated what positive psychology would later describe as the broaden-and-build effect: a mind in an abundant state literally perceives more opportunity than the same mind in a scarcity state.